Best Known For

 Answer questions and see how you rank against other players.Play Now

-Marlon Wayans is a comedian and actor, and the youngest of the Wayans siblings.
+Born in New York City in 1972, Marlon Wayans is a comedian and actor, and the youngest of the Wayans siblings.
 He made his name on In Living Color and the Scary Movie series.

-Actor.
-Marlon Wayans was born July 23, 1972 in New York City.
+Marlon Wayans was born on July 23, 1972, in New York City.
 His father, Howell Wayans, was a supermarket manager and his mother, Elvira Wayans, was a homemaker.
 Marlon Wayans is the youngest of ten Wayans siblings, all of whom are notable figures in the entertainment industry.
 Most notable among the Wayans clan are Keenen, an actor, director and writer; Damon, an actor and producer; Kim, an actress; and Shawn, an actor and writer.
 The family came up from very humble beginnings.
 Packed into a small apartment in the Fulton housing projects on the West Side of Manhattan, the large family struggled to get by. ''We called my dad an entre-poor-neur,'' Marlon Wayans says.

 Despite the poverty of his early years, by the time Marlon reached high school, many of his elder siblings were already achieving success as comedians and actors, and he set out to follow in their footsteps.
-He attended the prestigious Fiorello H. LaGuardia High School of Music & Art and Performing Arts, and in 1988, at the age of 16, he made his film debut in I'm Gonna Git You Sucka, his brother Keenen Ivory Wayans' parody of the "blaxploitation" film genre popular during the 1970s.
+He attended the prestigious Fiorello H. LaGuardia High School of Music & Art and Performing Arts, and in 1988, at the age of 16, he made his film debut in I'm Gonna Git You Sucka, his brother Keenen Ivory Wayans's parody of the "blaxploitation" film genre popular during the 1970s.
 While not especially noteworthy in its own right, I'm Gonna Git You Sucka provided the blueprint for many of the Wayans brothers' later films: low-budget, family-made spoofs that, despite their outrageous comedy, also help bring to the light the stereotypes and clichés underpinning various film genres.

 Wayans graduated from high school in 1990 and continued on to study at Howard University in Washington, D.C.
 However, with his siblings' show business careers soaring ahead, Wayans grew antsy in school, and in 1992, after only two years of college, he dropped out.
 Wayans took a role on another Keenen Ivory Wayans production, In Living Color, the highly acclaimed sketch comedy show that helped launch the careers of such future stars as Jim Carrey and Jamie Foxx.
 In 1996, Marlon Wayans again teamed with his brothers to film Don't Be a Menace to South Central While Drinking Your Juice in the Hood, a spoof modeled after I'm Gonna Git You Sucka but with coming-of-age-in-the-hood movies as the satirized genre.

 Marlon Wayans soon moved farther into the spotlight, winning widespread popularity when he and brother Shawn costarred in the WB sitcom The Wayans Bros., a largely autobiographical show based on the brothers' real relationship and personalities.
-The Wayans Bros., which ran from 1995-1999, helped transform Marlon Wayans into one of the most prominent members of his decorated family.
+The Wayans Bros., which ran from 1995 to '99, helped transform Marlon Wayans into one of the most prominent members of his decorated family.
 Then, in 2000, he co-wrote and acted in his most popular film to date, the blockbuster horror spoof Scary Movie.
 The film, which cost a paltry $19 million to make, earned an astounding $157 million at the box office, making it the highest-grossing film ever directed by an African-American (Keenen Ivory Wayans).
 Marlon Wayans also co-wrote and appeared in the film's several sequels: Scary Movie 2 (2001), Scary Movie 3 (2003) and Scary Movie 4 (2006).
 In addition to the Scary Movie series, Marlon Wayans and his brother Shawn have starred in the popular spoof films White Chicks (2004), Little Man (2006) and Dance Flick (2009).

 profile name: Marlon Wayans profile occupation: